Skip to main content

 Overview

 Actaea pachypoda is an upright clump-forming herbaceous perennial reaching 18–30 inches (45–75 cm) tall with a spread of 18–24 inches (45–60 cm).
-It is native to eastern North American deciduous forests and is grown primarily for its late-summer fruit display.
 Leaves are large, two to three times ternately compound, 12–20 inches (30–50 cm) wide overall, with sharply toothed leaflets, medium green.
-Small white flowers with numerous stamens are produced in dense cylindrical racemes 1–2 inches (2.5–5 cm) long in April through June.
-By August–September the flowers are replaced by the distinctive fruit clusters: porcelain-white berries, 0.3–0.5 inch (8–13 mm) wide, each with a prominent black dot at the tip (the persistent stigma), borne on thickened fleshy red pedicels.
-The red pedicels and white berries with black-dotted tips give the plant the common name Doll's Eyes.
+Small white flowers with numerous stamens are produced in dense cylindrical racemes 1–2 inches (2.5–5 cm) long from April through June.
+By August–September the flowers are replaced by the species'' most recognizable feature: porcelain-white berries 0.3–0.5 inch (8–13 mm) wide, each with a prominent black dot at the tip (the persistent stigma), borne on thickened fleshy red pedicels.
+The red pedicels and white berries with black-dotted tips give the plant the common name doll''s eyes.
 Each fruiting raceme holds 10–30 berries on upright stalks.
-All parts of Actaea pachypoda are highly toxic, particularly the berries, which contain cardiogenic toxins — consumption of even a few berries can cause cardiac arrest in humans.
+Growth is from a rhizomatous rootstock; clumps spread slowly and persist for many years.
+All parts are highly toxic, particularly the berries, which contain cardiogenic toxins — consumption of a small number of berries can cause cardiac arrest in humans.
+The plant does not tolerate drought, full sun, or alkaline soils.

 Native Range